 EPA must be conducted by an EPAO approved to deliver EPA for this apprenticeship standard.
-Each employer should select an approved EPAO from the Education & Skills Funding Agency's Register of end-point assessment organisations (RoEPAO).
+Employers must work with the training provider to select an approved EPAO from the apprenticeship providers and assessment register (APAR).

 Full-time apprentices will typically spend 24 months on-programme (before the gateway) working towards this occupational standard.
-All apprentices must spend a minimum of 12 months on-programme.
-All apprentices must spend a minimum of 20% of on-programme time undertaking off-the-job training.
+The apprentice must spend at least 12 months on-programme and complete the required amount of off-the-job training in line with the apprenticeship funding rules.